SaiSaradha/ctci-python/README.md

 # ctci-python
-Solve the CTCI programs in python
+Cracking the coding interview - in python